BurrowBird/4chan-Thread-Muncher/Readme.md

 <br>

 ## KNOWN ISSUES:
-・ Some UI elements still don't update until the window is manually refocused.
+・ Some UI elements don't update until the window is manually refocused.

 <br>